 It was not long before Lagrange Point made a mark for itself.

-Lagrange Point was a breath of fresh air when they debuted.
-In the middle of the music and seiyuu industries that were starting to be overcrowded with bubblegum pop acts and subpar performances, this duo showcased flawless vocals, exciting performances, a regal rock sound with some sprinkles of pop in the lyrics and conquered everyone with their explosive charisma.
+Lagrange Point was a breath of fresh air when it debuted.
+In the middle of the music and seiyuu industries that were starting to be overcrowded with bubblegum pop acts and subpar performances, this duo showcased flawless vocals, exciting performances, and a regal rock sound with some sprinkles of pop in the lyrics and conquered everyone with their explosive charisma.